Struggling with life or your mental health?

-Our Introduction to Peer Support is an opportunity to learn what peer support is, find out how it can help you, and get a taste of the types of activities you can expect in our groups.
+Our Introduction to Peer Support is an opportunity to find out how peer support can help you, and get a taste of the types of activities you can expect in our groups.

 All new group members need to attend an Introduction to Peer Support.
 This is available in the following ways:

 To book, please complete this short form.
 Please note your place is not guaranteed until you receive a booking confirmation from us.
-You can also book by calling us on 0113 305 5800 or emailing email@example.com.
+You can also book by calling us on 0113 305 5800 (Leeds Mind reception) or emailing email@example.com.